The Ultimate Guide

 My inherited home needs major repair—does that matter?

-Not a bit.
+Not at all.
 We purchase homes in any condition.
-There’s no need to sink money into updates first.
+There's no need to sink money into updates first.
+We handle all repairs after closing.

 You can reach out to us right away for a free consultation.
 Our caring team will walk you through how everything works so you can decide what's best for you and your family.

-When you inherit a house, its tax basis is usually “stepped up” (or adjusted) to the fair market value as of the owner’s date of death.
-If you choose to sell, your capital gains will typically be calculated on the difference between that new basis and the sale price.
-This can lower your capital gains tax significantly compared to what it would have been under the previous owner’s original purchase price.
+When you inherit a house, its tax basis is usually stepped up to the fair market value as of the owner's date of death.
+If you choose to sell, your capital gains will typically be calculated on the difference between that new basis and the sale price, potentially lowering your tax burden significantly.

-California has special rules like Proposition 13, which limits property tax increases, and Proposition 19, which can affect parent-to-child exclusions for property tax reassessments.
-Whether you can keep the original tax basis may depend on whether you’ll live in the inherited home, among other criteria.
-Checking with the county assessor’s office (or talking with a tax consultant) will help confirm any available exemptions.
+California has special rules like Proposition 13 and Proposition 19 that can affect property tax reassessments.
+Whether you can keep the original tax basis may depend on whether you'll live in the inherited home and other criteria.
+Checking with the county assessor's office helps confirm any available exemptions.

-If you inherit a home with a mortgage, you typically assume responsibility for the payments—or the mortgage lender could pursue foreclosure if payments stop.
-However, if the loan has a “due-on-sale” clause, sometimes you need to formally notify the lender that you’re inheriting the property, which could offer extended terms or other options.
-Selling quickly can help you avoid monthly payments if you don’t plan to keep the property.
+If you inherit a home with a mortgage, you typically assume responsibility for the payments or risk foreclosure.
+Selling quickly can help you avoid monthly payments if you don't plan to keep the property.

-Technically, you can represent yourself in probate court, but most heirs find it helpful to have legal counsel, especially if the estate is large or complex.
-An attorney can ensure all documents are filed on time and that you’re following the proper steps.
+Technically you can represent yourself in probate court, but most heirs find it helpful to have legal counsel, especially if the estate is large or complex.
+An attorney ensures all documents are filed correctly and on time.

-Under community property laws, an inherited asset typically remains separate property—unless you commingle it with marital assets (e.g., use joint funds to pay for renovations).
-Careful bookkeeping can help you keep it separate if that’s your intention.
+Under community property laws, an inherited asset typically remains separate property—unless you commingle it with marital assets such as using joint funds for renovations.
+Careful bookkeeping can help keep it separate if that's your intention.

-Co-owners who can’t reach a decision may seek a “partition action” in court, which can force the sale of the property.
-A simpler route is to negotiate a buyout or accept a cash offer from a direct homebuyer, splitting proceeds among all heirs.
+Co-owners who can't reach a decision may seek a partition action in court, which can force the sale of the property.
+A simpler route is to negotiate a buyout among siblings or accept a cash offer from a direct homebuyer, splitting proceeds among all heirs.

 You inherit the property subject to any lawful lease.
-You’ll need to honor the agreement or, if allowed by local laws, you can negotiate a settlement or wait until the lease ends.
-Alternatively, you can still sell the home with the tenant in place—some buyers are okay purchasing rental properties.
+You'll need to honor the agreement or negotiate a settlement with the tenant.
+You can also sell the home with the tenant in place—some buyers purchase rental properties.

 Yes.
-Many out-of-state heirs handle the transaction remotely using electronic signatures, mail-away closing, or local representatives (like attorneys).
-Fast Home Buyer California also coordinates long-distance closings, making the process smooth for you.
+Many out-of-state heirs handle the transaction remotely using electronic signatures, mail-away closing, or local representatives.
+We also coordinate long-distance closings to make the process smooth for you.

 A trust simplifies or avoids probate, so the trustee can often transfer the house to beneficiaries faster.
 Depending on trust terms, you might have immediate authority to sell.
 With a will, you'll typically need probate court approval first.

 Yes, California probate rules require timely filing of estate documents and creditor notices—usually within a few months of appointment as executor.
-The exact deadlines vary, so check probate guidelines or consult with a professional to ensure you don’t miss important steps.
+Check probate guidelines or consult with a professional to ensure you don't miss important steps.